-Travel Safety in Israel, Egypt and Jordan
+Travel Safety in Israel and Jordan

-Travel Safety – Jordan
+Travel Safety – Israel

-Once you are set to travel to Israel you can further insure your safety by registering with your embassy in Israel, this way you will be sent current or emergency travel warnings.
-Also travel with full travel insurance coverage; leave photocopies of your itinerary, passport and other documents with a friend or family; travel with the local embassy’s address and phone number and be aware of local customs and norms so as not to get yourself in any dangerous situations.
+Once you are set to travel to Israel you can further ensure your safety by registering with your embassy in Israel, this way you will be sent current or emergency travel warnings.
+Also travel with full travel insurance coverage; leave photocopies of your itinerary, passport, and other documents with a friend or family; travel with the local embassy’s address and phone number and be aware of local customs and norms so as not to get yourself in any dangerous situations.